swimos/swim/swim-system-js/README.md

 real-time web application framework.
 Swim System enables massively real-time streaming applications that work with any WARP fabric.

-## Frameworks
+## Child Frameworks

-The Swim system framework consists of the following component frameworks:
+The Swim system umbrella framework consists of the following child frameworks:

 - [**`@swim/system`**](@swim/system) –
   umbrella framework that depends on, and re-exports, the Swim system child frameworks.